azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 When I say that we can design languages to work better with tooling, it may sound like this is at the expense of making them harder for humans to work with.
 And on a surface level, this might be true.
-For instance, it is more work for the human to add type annotations to all exports as required by Flow's types-first architecture.
+It is indeed more work for the human to add type annotations to all exports as required by Flow's types-first architecture.

 However, I want to stress that ultimately, the goal is to make it easier for humans to use the language.
 I believe that